Breadalbane, New South Wales: Overview

-Located in the region known natively as "Mulwarry" to the native Wiradjuri people, it was renamed to Breadalbane Plains by Lachlan Macquarie in 1820 (although there is a reference to a Mr. Chisolm naming the location after his home in Scotland).
+Located in the region known natively as "Mulwarry" to the native Wiradjuri people, it was renamed to Breadalbane Plains by Lachlan Macquarie in 1820 (although there is a reference to a Mr. Chisolm naming the location after his home in Scotland.)
+John Campbell, 1st Marquess of Breadalbane, was a cousin of Macquarie's second wife.

 This little town is also located near and adjacent to the major Hume Highway which links Sydney to Melbourne via an inland route.
 Previously the highway used to go through the small town however it was bypassed in 1993 as part of the Cullerin Range Deviation of the Hume Highway.
 Breadalbane Railway Station is also situated on the Main Southern Railway, the NSW portion of the Sydney–Melbourne rail line.

 The town was originally accessible via tracks arising from early settlement with the first major road into Breadalbane being the Great South Road completed in 1827.
 Presently, Breadalbane is located near the start of the Federal Highway which branches off the Hume Highway just south of Goulburn and heads directly towards Canberra in the Australian Capital Territory, and the capital city of Australia where the Commonwealth Federal Parliament sits.

 Breadalbane is an historic town and it is located on the Old Hume Highway together with Cullerin and Gunning.
 There is not much now at Breadalbane aside from a few houses.
 In the past there was accommodation and a pub, service station and a railway station.
 However, these services are no longer available, although the former hotel and service station remain standing and are today used as private residences.
 The railway station opened in 1875 and closed in 1974, although the signal box remained in use until 1979.
 All trace of the station has been removed, although a loading bank is still standing.